-In 1962 architecture student Bill Truex experienced the transformation of Stroget, Copenhagen’s main shopping from a "traffic-snarled nightmare” to a successful pedestrian mall.
+In 1962 architecture student Bill Truex experienced the transformation of Strøget, Copenhagen’s main shopping center, that went from a "traffic-snarled nightmare” to a successful pedestrian mall.
 Seven years later, as chair of the Burlington Planning Commissioner, Truex enlisted the support of Pat Robins, chair of the Street Commission, to promote the idea of turning Church Street into an inviting pedestrian district.
 U.S. Senator Patrick Leahy and his chief of staff, Paul Bruhn, secured a federal grant and Burlington voters, with support from Mayor Gordon Paquette, passed a bond for the city's share of construction costs.

 The Preston Company, c.
 1960.
 Courtesy Champlain College